JNOSQL/jnosql-book/en/part1/README.md

 ![](../../images/artemis-integration.png)

-Artemis is the integration and abstract layer, in other words, it takes the communication level, Diana, and it does integration with others technologies such as Bean Validation and also with an entity model.
+Artemis is the integration and mapping layer, in other words, it takes the communication level, Diana, and it does integration with others technologies such as Bean Validation and also with an entity model.
 It has a CDI engine; its formula is simple:

 Diana plus CDI equals to Artemis.